- FAQs

 -

-Yes, any payments from an approved retirement fund (ARF), vested PRSA and annuity are treated as income and taxed under the PAYE system.
+Yes, any payments from an approved retirement fund (ARF), Vested PRSA and annuity are treated as income and taxed under the PAYE system.
 This means your payment may be liable to income tax, PRSI and Universal Social Charge.
-It's important to allocate any available tax credits to your ARF or annuity.
+It's important to allocate any available tax credits to your ARF, Vested PRSA or annuity.
 See our Guide to your payments for more information.

 -

-Each year, the Revenue apply a tax on an assumed withdrawal of a certain percentage from your approved retirement fund (ARF) and vested PRSA.
+Each year, the Revenue apply a tax on an assumed withdrawal of a certain percentage from your approved retirement funds (ARFs) and Vested PRSAs.
 This is known as imputed distribution.
 To facilitate this tax, we pay you a withdrawal in December, which is taxed under the PAYE system.
 The amount to be paid is calculated using the value of your policy on 30 November each year.

 The percentage is